 When Morack filed a Workers’ Compensation claim in October 2006, the compensation judge ruled that she had in fact suffered a work-related injury.
 He found that her complaints of pain, the short-term disability, and her voicemails gave her employer adequate notification of the injury.
 Gentex appealed to the Workers’ Compensation appeals board, which agreed with the original ruling.
 A state court, however, overturned the decision, finding that she did not give her employer adequate notice of her injury as required by law.
 Finally, on July 20, 2011, the Pennsylvania Supreme Court reversed upon finding the notice adequate.
 Although her methods of notification were not “letter perfect,” the Supreme Court found that she was protected under Pennsylvania’s Workers’ Compensation law, which states, “a meritorious claim ought not, if possible, be defeated for technical reasons.”

-This Pennsylvania case is significant precedent for future Workers’ Compensation claims that are appealed on the issue of adequate notice.
+This Pennsylvania case is a significant precedent for future Workers’ Compensation claims that are appealed on the issue of adequate notice.
 Notification of an injury to your employer is absolutely required for a favorable resolution of your claim, and how the notice requirement is satisfied may become tricky, especially if the employer seems likely to dispute your claim.
-That is why contacting an experienced Philadelphia Workers’ Compensation attorney at Pearson Koutcher, LLP, should be your first call after reporting your injury per your employer’s procedures and then seeking medical attention.
+That is why contacting an experienced Philadelphia Workers’ Compensation attorney at Pearson Koutcher Law should be your first call after reporting your injury per your employer’s procedures and then seeking medical attention.
 The workplace injury attorneys at Pearson Koutcher, LLP, can advise you in all the procedures necessary to a successful Workers’ Compensation claim, whether you work in Philadelphia or any other Pennsylvania or Delaware community.
-Contact our offices today to discuss your rights and responsibities under the law.
+Contact our offices today to discuss your rights and responsibilities under the law.